 The cuts of the Brioni and Tom Ford suits are very different.
 The Brioni suit jacket has straight shoulders with a healthy amount of shoulder padding whereas the Tom Ford suit jacket has much softer pagoda shoulders, which have a slight concave shape.
 Both suits have roped sleeve heads.
 The Tom Ford jacket has a more shaped silhouette than the Brioni jacket has, with a more defined waist.
 Though both suit jackets fit closely, the Brioni has a boxier silhouette.
 Wearing the suit jacket open adds to the boxy look.
 Both suit jackets have three buttons with the middle button placed at the middle of body’s waist.
 The Brioni jacket’s lapels roll gently at the top button, whilst the Tom Ford jacket’s lapels have a harder roll down to the middle button for a button two silhouette.
 The Brioni sleeves are cut full at the upper arm and taper down to the cuffs.
 By contrast, the Tom Ford sleeves are narrower through the upper arm and have a slight flare at the end for a dash of English style.
 Both suit jackets’ sleeves are slightly too long, but it is hardly noticeable in Quantum of Solace since Bond’s arms are hardly ever at his side.
 The Tom Ford suit also has a little skirt flare, which is lacking in the Brioni suit’s more Italian cut.

 The two suit jackets’ details vary too.
 Both jackets have straight pockets with flaps, but the Tom Ford jacket adds a ticket pocket.
 Whilst the Brioni suit jacket has a typical angled breast pocket, the Tom Ford jacket has a curved “barchetta” breast pocket, which is a Neapolitan-inspired detail.
 The Brioni jacket has four buttons on the cuff whilst the Tom Ford jacket has five buttons on the cuffs, worn with the last button open.
-The Tom Ford suit has double vents, but the vent style on the Brioni suit is difficult to tell.
-It may also have double vents, but considering that Bond’s other worsted suits in Casino Royale have single vents it could be a likely possibility here too.
+The Tom Ford suit has double vents, while by contrast the Brioni suit has a single vent.

 The suit trousers between the Brioni and Tom Ford suits have different cuts.
 Both trousers have straight legs with little tapering, but the Brioni trousers have much wider legs.
 The Tom Ford trousers have a flat front whilst the Brioni trousers have a small dart on either side of the front placed beside the side pockets.
 The side pockets on the Brioni suit trousers are slightly slanted off-seam, but the pockets on the Tom Ford trousers are on the seam, which curves forward at the top.
 The Brioni trousers are worn with a belt and the Tom Ford trousers have slide-buckle side-adjusters placed on the waistband seam.
 Both suits’ trousers have turn-ups.